Vegetable gardens

 Free education

-At the Reykjavík Botanic Garden in Laugardalur, various education programs are offered, like the lunchtime walks held every Friday in June, July, and August.
-These half-hour walks are at 12pm in Icelandic and 12:40pm in English.
+The Reykjavík Botanic Garden in Laugardalur offers various educational activities, such as lunchtime walks every Friday in June, July and August.
+They take half an hour and are 12.00 noon in Icelandic and 12.40pm in English.
 They also present a perfect opportunity to ask the garden staff about vegetable gardening.

 Good advice and facilities in the gardens